SwedbankPay/developer.swedbankpay.com/payments/swish/redirect.md

 ## Redirect Purchase flow

 The sequence diagram below shows the requests you have to send to Swedbank Pay to make a purchase.
-The links will take you directly to the API description for the specific request.
+The Callback response is a simplified example in this flow.
+Go to the [Callback][callback-url] section to view the complete flow.

 ```mermaid
 sequenceDiagram